 This notice explains how we use and disclose your protected health information ("PHI" for short).
 We are required by law to protect the privacy of PHI, and to provide you with this notice and follow the privacy practices described in it.

-We may change the terms of this notice and our privacy practices al any time.
-Any change we make will apply lo the PHI we already have as well as to any new PHI we create or receive.
-When we change our practices, we will promptly change this notice and post it in the main reception areas of our offices (and on our web site at www.universityorthopedics.com).
+We may change the terms of this notice and our privacy practices at any time.
+Any change we make will apply to the PHI we already have as well as to any new PHI we create or receive.
+When we change our practices, we will promptly change this notice and post it in the main reception areas of our offices and on our web site at www.universityorthopedics.com.

 We use and disclose PHI for many different reasons.
 Below, we describe the different reasons and give you some examples.

 1. For treatment.
 We may use and disclose PHI to physicians, nurses, and others who provide you with health care services or who are involved in your care.
-For example, nurses, physician assistants, and other medical personnel will report PHI lo your physician in order to facilitate providing you care.
-We also may disclose your PHI to health care providers outside of this practice in order to coordinate your care.
+For example, nurses, physician assistants, and other medical personnel will report PHI to your physician to facilitate providing your care.
+We also may disclose your PHI to health care providers outside of this practice to coordinate your care.

 3. For health care operations.
 We may use and disclose PHI in order to operate this medical practice.
 For example, we may use PHI in order to evaluate the quality of health care services that you receive, or to evaluate the health care professionals who provide health care services to you.
 We may also disclose PHI to our accountants, attorneys, and others in order to make sure we are complying with the laws that affect us.
 We will obtain your consent before disclosing your PHI for the purposes of our health care operations if state law requires us to do so.